-Winter is harsh on everything, especially your skin.
+Winter is harsh on everything, especially your skin, below I am sharing my winter travel beauty tips.
 As a traveller, if you are visiting a country in winter or live in a country with harsh winters like our UK winters, then you need to take extra care of your skin.
 Even though it is hard to look fashionable while taking cover from the weather in the winter considering the cold, your skincare routine is one that also needs to adapt to the changing seasons.
 I have sensitive and combination skin so have to be careful with making changes to my skincare routine.
 Whether its winter or summer, I will usually scope out places like House of Fraser, and John Lewis, skincare sections to scope out beauty products suitable for the weather where I am going or just to cater to the changing season in helping make sure my skin is well moisturised and protected from the harsh winds and cold.
 Another site has fast become a favourite is Spa Finder.
 I have a bit of a ritual before I go on my trips.
 I love a good spa treatment, whether it’s just to pop in for a facial or a massage but especially as we change seasons.
 I feel like having a facial or a beauty treatment helps to reset my skin as I move from wearing summer beauty products to winter beauty products.
 I am thankful that this routine usually leaves my skin smooth with hardly any issues throughout the year except for the odd spot every other month when I indulge in a little chocolate.
 So with that in mind, I thought I would give you some beauty tips to help you get your skin looking its best during winter during whether you are traveling or staying put in home countries during the winter.
 Winter traveling can be fun, but it becomes unpleasant if the weather takes a toll on your on your body, affect how you look and feel.
 Below are some winter travel tips to help combat the effects of harsh winter.

 Wear your sunscreen